kimsta/Data-Science-Portfolio/ML-Exercises/README.md

 1. Ensure you have the required R packages installed.
 See the individual `.Rmd` files for a list of required packages.
 You can install the packages using `install.packages(c("package1", "package2", ...))`.
 2. Open the `.Rmd` file in RStudio.
+3. Save datafiles into location where .rmd file can read these.
-3. Knit the `.Rmd` file to generate the output (e.g., PDF or HTML).
+4. Knit the `.Rmd` file to generate the output (e.g., PDF or HTML).

 ## Data

-The data used in the exercises is either included with the exercises or is available from publicly accessible sources.
-See the individual `.Rmd` files for details on the data source.
+The data used in the exercises is in data folder found in the same folder as this file.
+Data related to kaggle competition may not be shared here (set1 problem 1).